Antarctic sea ice: Recent trends and climate change

-Recent changes in wind patterns, which are connected to regional changes in the number of extratropical cyclones and anticyclones, around Antarctica have advected the sea ice farther north in some areas and not as far north in others.
-The net change is a slight increase in the area of sea ice in the Antarctic seas (unlike the Arctic Ocean, which is showing a much stronger decrease in the area of sea ice).
-Increased sea ice extent does not indicate that the Southern Ocean is cooling, since the Southern Ocean is warming.
+Sea ice extent in Antarctica varies a lot year by year.
+This makes it difficult determine a trend, and record highs and record lows have been observed between 2013 and 2023.
+The general trend since November 1978, the start of the satellite measurements, has been roughly flat, with two distinct change points.
+From November 1978 to August 2007, the mean sea ice extent anomaly was close to zero.
+This was followed by a period of positive anomalies from September 2007 to August 2016, and a subsequent shift to predominantly negative anomalies that continues to the present.
+Statistical analyses show that the Antarctic sea ice system has undergone a structural change that is indicative of a regime shift in the system's behaviour.
+The decline in Antarctic sea ice since 2016 has been accompanied by increased upper ocean heat content, suggesting an oceanic influence on the observed loss.
+This reduction in sea ice appears to be primarily driven by thermodynamic processes, rather than by mechanical advection.

 The IPCC AR5 report concluded that "it is very likely" that annual mean Antarctic sea ice extent increased 1.2 to 1.8% per decade, which is 0.13 to 0.20 million km2 per decade, during the period 1979 to 2012.
 IPCC AR5 also concluded that the lack of data precludes determining the trend in total volume or mass of the sea ice.
 The increase in sea ice area probably has a number of causes.
 These are tied to changes in the southern hemispheric westerly winds, which are a combination of natural variability and forced change from greenhouse gases and the ozone hole.
 The winds drive sea ice drift, and modelling research suggests that the observed sea ice expansion was driven by changes in the sea ice drift velocity.

 Another possible driver is ice-shelves melting, which increases freshwater input to the ocean; this increases the weakly stratified ocean surface layer and so reduces the ability of warm subsurface water to reach the surface.
 A 2015 study found this effect in climate models run to simulate future climate change, resulting in an increase of sea ice in the winter months.

+Recent changes in wind patterns, which are connected to regional changes in the number of extratropical cyclones and anticyclones, around Antarctica have advected the sea ice farther north in some areas and not as far north in others.